 Candidates undertaking courses must possess sound numeracy skills as the courses require them to do calculations, make reports and graphs.

-If learners do not meet English and LLN requirements, learners will be asked to take further Language literacy learners will be asked to take further Language, literacy and numeracy training e.g. English Language Intensive Course for Overseas Learners (ELICOS) programs with BLC.
+If learners do not meet English and LLN requirements, learners will be asked to take further Language, literacy and numeracy training e.g. English Language Intensive Course for Overseas Learners (ELICOS) programs with BLC.